 Required components of the preliminary proposal are given below.
 Page limitations given here will be strictly enforced.
-Proposers should review the most current NSF Proposal and Award Policies and Procedures Guide (PAPPG) for specific information on signatures and format for the required sections.
+Proposers should review the most current NSF Proposal & Award Policies & Procedure Guide (PAPPG) for specific information on signatures and format for the required sections.

 The preliminary proposal should consist of three elements: cover sheet, project description, and bio-sketch.
-No other sections are required or should be included in the preliminary proposal.:
+No other sections are required or may be included in the preliminary proposal.

 - Cover Sheet.
 The PI and all Co-PIs should be indicated.
 The budget indicated on the Cover Sheet should be the overall project budget total including all collaborative pieces.
-The Project Title on the Cover Sheet should begin with CRI Preproposal:, followed by the acronym for the CRI project type (II-New, II-EN, CI-P, CI-New, CI-EN, or CI-SUSTAIN), followed by a colon, followed by the project title. - 2.
-Project Description (2-page limit).
-Start the Project Description with: - Project title; - Project type (II-New, II-EN, CI-P, CI-New, CI-EN, or CI-SUSTAIN); - Collaborative partners: All collaborative partners should be identified, including PIs and Co-PIs of the collaborative partners with their institutional and departmental affiliations; - CISE core division (CCF, CNS, IIS) most relevant for the submission the CISE division the proposal will be submitted to; and - Three keyword descriptors for the research focus that the requested infrastructure will enable.
+The Project Title on the Cover Sheet should begin with CRI Preliminary followed by a colon, then the acronym for the CRI project type (II-New, II-EN, CI-P, CI-New, CI-EN, or CI-SUSTAIN), followed by a colon, then the project title. - Project Description (2-page limit).
+The following information is required at the beginning of the project description: - Project title;

+- Project type (II-New, II-EN, CI-P, CI-New, CI-EN, or CI-SUSTAIN); Project Personnel: This should include the following three sections with the indicated section titles clearly shown in the preliminary proposal: - 1.
+Lead Institution: List the PI, Co-PIs, and Senior Personnel and their departmental affiliations; - 2.
+Institutions submitting collaborative proposals: For each collaborating institution, list the PI, Co-PIs, and Senior Personnel with their institutional and departmental affiliations; clearly indicate the lead PI as well as any Co- - 3.
+Other Collaborators: List other non-funded collaborators and their institutional affiliations; if there are no external collaborators, simply put No External Collaborators for the content of this section; - · CISE core division (CCF, CNS, IIS) most relevant for the submission the CISE division to which the proposal will be submitted: - Projected budget total (total of all collaborative pieces): This should be a good ballpark estimate rather than a formal budget; and - Three keyword descriptors for the research focus that the requested infrastructure will enable.